Join our list

 Can I apply for a Thai visa in Thailand?

-Technically speaking, no. The closest you can get to applying for a visa in Thailand is applying for a ‘Visa On Arrival’ literally meters before going through the immigration checkpoint to get into Thailand.
-There are counters issuing this visa type at certain land crossings along Thailand’s border (not all entry points) as well as at Thailand’s international airports.
-Only passport holders of these 28 countries are eligible for a Visa On Arrival and it’s good for 15 days.
-I case you were wondering, you can’t get a Visa On Arrival if you are from Australia, Canada, France, Germany, Italy, Japan, South Africa, Russia, the UK, or the USA, just to name a few.
+The closest you can get to applying for a visa in Thailand is a ‘Visa On Arrival’ literally meters before going through the immigration checkpoint to get into Thailand.
+And this only applies to passport holders of these 21 countries.
+Immigration counters at most land crossings along Thailand’s border (not all entry points) as well as at Thailand’s international airports issue this type of visa.
+But again, it’s just before you actually enter ther country.

-Otherwise, foreigners looking to enter Thailand a true visa must apply for one at either a Royal Thai Embassy or Consulate-General.
+Otherwise, foreigners looking to enter Thailand on a Tourist or Non Immigrant visa must apply for one at either a Royal Thai Embassy or Consulate-General.
 These offices only exist in other countries around the world and not in Thailand.

-Applying in America?
-There is a Royal Thai Embassy in Washington, DC.
-Canada?
+Living in America and need a Thai visa?
+There’s a Royal Thai Embassy in Washington, DC.
+Vacationing in Canada?
 It’s in Ottawa.
-Australia?
+Sating in Australia?
 Go to Canberra.
 A Royal Thai Embassy can be found in London if you are in the UK.
 There are also smaller Royal Thai Consulate-Generals in each of these countries.
-Just remember, you can apply for a Thai visa anywhere in the world except for Thailand.
-Oh, and you don’t have to apply for a Thai visa in your home country unless you are applying for a multiple entry tourist visa (METV)!

 Alternatively, you cannot apply for a Thai visa at your country’s embassy in Thailand.
 For example, an American cannot go to the American Embassy in Thailand (located in Bangkok) and apply for a Thai visa.
 It is not possible.